iamrajee/slam_rosmelodic_ws/README.md

 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](https://www.firsttimersonly.com/)
 [![Gem Version](http://img.shields.io/gem/v/badgerbadgerbadger.svg?style=flat-square)](https://rubygems.org/gems/badgerbadgerbadger)
 --->

-This ROS melodic workspace is for testing various SLAM methods(Gmapping, Karto, Hector, Cartographer etc).
+The below codebase is a ROS melodic workspace that contains a variety of packages for simultaneous localization and mapping (SLAM).
+Workspace is for testing various SLAM methods(Gmapping, Karto, Hector, Cartographer etc).The codebase is well-organized and easy to use.
+It includes a number of tutorials that provide instructions on how to use the SLAM packages.
+The codebase is a valuable resource for anyone who wants to learn about SLAM or who wants to use SLAM in their own projects.
 <br/><br/>

 ## Table of content